c0mplh4cks/packnet/README.md

 1  | Physical     | Bits                        |

-Introduced to standardise networking protocols, allowing multiple networking devices from different developers to communicate among each other.
+Introduced to standardize networking protocols, allowing multiple networking devices from different developers to communicate among each other.
 The model consists of multiple layers with its own functions.
 The OSI model differs from the TCP/IP model since it has the presentation and session layers.

 ____